brucechidley/brucechidley.github.io/README.md

 ## Projects/Papers

- <a href="pdfs/Stock Market Analysis.pdf"><font size="+0.5">Stock Market Prediction Using Tweet Sentiment </font> </a>  <br />
+<a href="pdfs/Bad_Actors.pdf"><font size="+0.5">Effects of Bad Actors in a Geographical Disease Model via NetLogo </font> </a> <br />
-_Machine Learning, Sentiment Analysis_
+_Agent-Based Modeling, Sensitivity Analysis_ (April 2024)
-- Used historical stock data to predict closing prices using a variety of machine learning algorithms
+- Used NetLogo to generate a geographical agent-based disease model
-- Scraped tweets from CEOs of respective companies to see if sentiment could be used to aid prediction
-- Predicted with moderate degree of success
+- Agent and geography initialization completed with Python
+- Identified the intensity at which agents intentionally spreading disease affects its spread through sensitivity analysis

 <a href="pdfs/RDDL_Sim.pdf"><font size="+0.5">Intervention on a Geographical Disease Model via RDDL </font> </a> <br />
-_Agent-Based Modeling_
+_Agent-Based Modeling_ (December 2023)
 - Used RDDL (Relational Dynamic Influence Diagram Language) to create a geographical agent-based disease model
 - Agent and geography initialization completed with Python
 - Identified optimal mask/vaccine strategies to ensure hospitals operating below capacity

-<a href="pdfs/Bad_Actors.pdf"><font size="+0.5">Effects of Bad Actors in a Geographical Disease Model via NetLogo </font> </a> <br />
-_Agent-Based Modeling, Sensitivity Analysis_
-- Used NetLogo to generate a geographical agent-based disease model
-- Agent and geography initialization completed with Python
-- Identified the intensity at which agents intentionally spreading disease affects its spread through sensitivity analysis

 <a href="pdfs/DiRA.pdf"><font size="+0.5">DiRA Reproducibility Challenge </font> </a> <br />
-_Image Recognition, CNNs, Deep Learning_
+_Image Recognition, CNNs, Deep Learning_ (December 2023)
 - Reproduced the state-of-the-art semi-supervised image classification model, DiRA
 - Enganged in significant image pre-processing to improve the performance of classification
 - Implemented large-scale deep learning models with success

+<a href="pdfs/Stock Market Analysis.pdf"><font size="+0.5">Stock Market Prediction Using Tweet Sentiment </font> </a>  <br />
+_Machine Learning, Sentiment Analysis_ (April 2021)
+- Used historical stock data to predict closing prices using a variety of machine learning algorithms
+- Scraped tweets from CEOs of respective companies to see if sentiment could be used to aid prediction
+- Predicted with moderate degree of success